nspcast/htotw/content/posts/2021-04-29-episode-405-another-schism-in-the-atheist-movement.md

 ---
-title: 405 Another Schism in the Atheist Movement
+title: AN 405 Another Schism in the Atheist Movement
 author: Dustin
 type: post
 date: 2021-04-29T19:56:04+00:00